Ohmmeter

 1. Internal Battery

-2. Meter Movement / Digital Display
+2. Meter Movement or Digital Display

 3. Range Selector Switch